 And when it comes to artistically re-purposing old or antique items, think of what you could do with these:

 Doors from an antique Chinese cabinet.

 It was huge.
-No vendor was in sight to ask what this thing was, so I am still wandering around in the dark desert of unknowing.
-The wooden boards have slits in them and into the slits bits of stone have been inserted.
+No vendor was in sight to ask what this thingamajig was, so I am still wandering around in the dark desert of unknowing.
+The wooden boards have slits in them and bits of stone have been inserted in these slits.
 What could you do with this?
 Make a really big dining table out of it by adding legs and covering it with a sheet of glass.
 Any other ideas?